 Video of the day.

 With the visit came the end of the first part of the Royal Tour.
 The couple enjoyed a quiet evening in India after 3 fully packed day.
 But they were in for another tremor during the visit, on their last night in India, an earthquake hit Myanmar.
-Palace confirmed that Duke and Duchess felt the quake but everything is okay.
+Palace confirmed that The Duke and Duchess felt the quake but everything is okay.

-Next day, On the morning of Thursday 14 April, The Duke and Duchess flew to Bhutan from Guwahati Airport.
+The next day, On the morning of Thursday 14 April, The Duke and Duchess flew to Bhutan from Guwahati Airport.
 For the departure, Catherine was wearing Tory Burch Chrissy Dress.

-On arrival at Paro airport, The Duke and Duchess immediately got a sense of the beauty of this mountainous country.
+On arrival at Paro airport, The Duke and Duchess of Cambridge immediately got a sense of the beauty of this mountainous country.
 It was reported that Duke and Duchess enjoyed the serene view of Bhutan from the cockpit of their plane.
 The King and Queen of Bhutan made special arrangements with the airlines so that British Couple could have the best of the experience.

 They were ceremoniously welcomed by King’s elder sister Princess Chimi, and her husband, Prince Dasho along with senior state representatives before departing for a scenic drive to the capital city of Thimphu.